Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 --- abstract

 With the emergence of various LLM models, enterprises face different frameworks or systems during deployment.
 For each LLM model, a corresponding toolchain needs to be developed, causing significant inconvenience.
 This document introduces MCP(Model Context Protocol), a technology that can effectively manage different LLM models.
 Further, this document discusses the application of MCP in cross-vendor network equipment batch management and proposes corresponding deployment strategies.
+MCP has been seen as rapid adoption technology in the consumer field.
+The application of MCP in the network management field is meant to
+    develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
+    This document outlines the applicability of MCP to the network management in the IP network that utilizes IETF technologies.
+It explores operational aspect, key components, generic workflow and deployment senarios.
+The impact of integrating MCP into the network management system is also discussed.

 --- middle